 2 tsp baking powder

 1. Preheat the oven to 350F (175C).

 6. Place a plate (the size of the pan or bigger) on top of the pan.
-Using oven mitts (remember, the pan is still hot!) hold both the plate and pan together, and turn the pan upside down on the plate.
+Using oven mitts (remember, the pan is still hot!) hold both the plate and pan together, and turn the pan upside down over the plate.
 Place on a work surface and carefully remove the pan.